yxni98/EMNLP_2022/_pages/venue.md

 **Time Zone & Business Hours**
 Abu Dhabi is GMT+4.
 Most businesses are open from 8 am to 6 pm, Monday to Friday, with Saturday and Sunday being official holidays for all government departments.
-Embassies, consulates and government offices operate from 7:30 am to 2:30 pm, Monday to Friday.
+Embassies, consulates, and government offices operate from 7:30 am to 2:30 pm, Monday to Friday.

 **Tipping & Gratuities**